olegabu/nsd-commercial-paper/README.md

 ```bash
 ./network.sh -m up-depository
 ```
+Ignore `WARNING: Found orphan containers`.

 Open terminal windows and start member instances.
 The script will copy cert files, channel block files received at creation of channels in the previous step and network-config from `nsd/artifacts` folder into its own `artifacts`.
-Will start the ca server, peers and api server and tail the their logs.
+Will start the ca server, peers and api server and tail their logs.

 ```bash
 cd tmp/a